ibm-cloud-docs/vmware-service/vmaas/vcda-creating-deleting-vmaas-pairing.md

 1. In the **{{site.data.keyword.vmware-service_short}}** table, click the **Cloud Director site** tab, then click an instance name.
 1. Click the **Add-on services** tab, then expand the **VMware Cloud Director Availability** service.
 1. On the **{{site.data.keyword.vcf-aas}} pairings** tab, click **Create pairing**.
-1. On the **Create connection** panel, complete the following configuration.
+1. In the **Create connection** panel, complete the following configuration.
    1. For **Zones**, the default zone of the resource pool is displayed.
 If the instance has multiple PVDCs belonging to different zones, all the zones are displayed.
 Select the zone pairing.
    1. For **Peer geography**, the geography where the peer site is installed is displayed.
    1. For **Peer site name**, return to the VMware Cloud Director Availability details page and click the **Instance endpoints** tab.
 Click the **Copy to clipboard** icon for the **Site name** for the instance to pair.
 Paste the site name in the create connection configuration.